59de44955ebd/PyNotepad/README.md

 # PyNotepad
-A clone of Windows Notepad written in pure Python, based on native Win32 controls and ctypes (Petzold style).
+A clone of Windows Notepad written in pure Python (no third-party modules), based on native Win32 controls and ctypes (Petzold style).

 ## Differences to original Notepad